Sylvie Benzoni, mathematician and director of Maison Poincaré: “The connections between math and the arts are innumerable”

 FT: However, the link between art and mathematics is not obvious.
 How do you illustrate this link?

-SB: In the museum an entire room is dedicated to the arts.
-We seek to show the common approaches that there may be.
-For example, knot theory is illustrated here with a table of mathematical knots.
-Usually this theory is illustrated with string knots.
-Here we wanted to create like pearl necklaces, in a nod to the artist Jean-Michel Othoniel.
-While working on the museum project, I discovered that in his exhibition at the Petit Palais, in 2021, Jean-Michel Othoniel exhibited “wild knots” made with the help of the Mexican mathematician Aubin Arroyo and from which he inspired to make steel ball artwork.
+SB: In the museum, an entire room is dedicated to the arts.
+We try to show the common approaches that there can be.
+For example, the theory of knots is illustrated here by a table of mathematical knots.
+Usually, this theory is illustrated by knots made of string.
+Here, we wanted to make pearl necklaces, as a nod to the artist Jean-Michel Othoniel.
+While working on the museum project, I discovered that in his exhibition at the Petit Palais in 2021, Jean-Michel Othoniel exhibited “wild knots” made with the help of the Mexican mathematician Aubin Arroyo and from which he drew inspiration to make works of art in steel balls.
 “Wild knots” are a concept in mathematics.
-We can clearly see here how art and mathematics can intertwine.
+Here we can clearly see how art and mathematics can intertwine.
 The museum also exhibits contemporary art, such as the sculptures of Ulysse Lacoste.

 FT: Why do you think it is essential to know mathematics to launch an artistic career?

 SB: As soon as there are shapes, we need mathematics to understand.
-Some artists can completely design works without being at all aware of their mathematical representation.
+Some artists can quite easily design works without being at all aware of their mathematical representation.
 I am thinking, for example, of Japanese artists, represented in France by the Mingei gallery, who weave bamboo.
-They unknowingly create mathematical objects since these shapes must take into account the elasticity of the fiber.
+They create mathematical objects without knowing it since these shapes must take into account the elasticity of the fiber.
 The theory of elasticity is very mathematical.
-Maths is also very close to music or even digital art.
-In this area I think, for example, of Marie-Paule Cani, associate and professor at Polytechnique, who has always been attracted to art.
+Mathematics is also very close to music or even digital art.
+In this field I am thinking, for example, of Marie-Paule Cani, an associate professor and professor at Polytechnique, who has always been drawn to art.
 She is a pioneer in visual modeling of animated natural scenes.
-His motivation to contribute to mathematics therefore comes from artistic considerations.
-Finally, from May, the museum will present two art exhibitions: on the one hand “Intuitive Generations.
-When artists are inspired by mathematics”, in partnership with the Wagner gallery specializing in geometric abstraction, and on the other hand “Infra-terre.
-Chromatic incursion”, designed by the Mineral Collection of Sorbonne University with the artist Caroline Besse and the Henri Poincaré Institute.
-The connections are countless in fact!
+Her motivation to contribute to mathematics therefore comes from artistic considerations.
+Finally, starting in May, the museum will present two art exhibitions: on the one hand, “Intuitive Generations.
+When artists are inspired by mathematics", in partnership with the Wagner gallery specializing in geometric abstraction, and on the other hand "Infra-terre.
+Incursion chromatique", designed by the Mineral Collection of Sorbonne University with the artist Caroline Besse and the Henri Poincaré Institute.
+The connections are innumerable in fact!

 FT: Maison Poincaré also aims to restore the image of maths even though we observe a lack of interest in French schools.
 What is mathematics for in life and why is it a problem to drop out of college?

-SB: The visit allows a number of teachers to convey the message that math is used to learn to think and reason.
-Because we hold reasoning, if possible logical, and we avoid contradictions, or at least otherwise we use it to demonstrate things...
-So learning to think through math is really important, particularly so as not to allowing yourself to be bamboozled by “fake news” and other current scourges.
+SB: The visit allows many teachers to get the message across that maths is used to learn to think, to reason.
+Because we hold reasonings, if possible logical, and we avoid contradictions, or at least if not we use them to demonstrate things… So learning to think through maths is really important, especially to avoid being fooled by “fake news” and other current scourges.
 There is also the fact of being more comfortable with certain calculations, but we should not reduce maths to calculation.
-The museum presents a series of fun devices that push us to think and realize that there is not necessarily a single solution to a problem.
+The museum presents a series of fun devices that encourage us to think and realize that there is not necessarily a single solution to a problem.

 FT: Math is most often seen as a chore at school.
 Why is it important in 2024 to change this image?

-SB: I think one of the reasons is that there is a shortage of scientists in general.
-You cannot do science without mathematics.
-So we often think mainly about physics.
+SB: I think one of the reasons is that we lack scientists in general.
+We can't do science without mathematics.
+So we often think mainly of physics.
 But current biology, what we call quantitative biology, uses mathematics.
-There is a shortage of scientists almost everywhere in the digital world, and to do computer science, you also need to have mathematical skills.
-So it’s really to bring more young people to have a scientific culture in the broad sense, and in particular mathematics.
-That’s the challenge after all: bringing more young people into this culture.
+There is a shortage of scientists everywhere, in the digital world, and to do computer science, you also need to have skills in mathematics.
+So it's really to bring more young people to have a scientific culture in the broad sense, and in particular mathematics.
+That's the challenge: to bring more young people towards this culture.

 Inauguration ©Institut Henri Poincaré, Paris / November Workshop, du&ma, Laurent Ardhuin